luisArandas/virtual-timeline-clipguided/README.md

 # virtual-timeline-clipguided

-simple python implementation of a language-based virtual timeline
+small python implementation of a language-based virtual timeline
 establishes a simple template to compute video sequences and TTS through summarisation and further CLIP embeddings environment developed with ubuntu 22.04, nvidia 470.161 and CUDA 11.4. runs on 24Gb at [512,288]; e.g. PNY XLR8 3090